struct78/DP-5V/README.md

 ## Features

-The DP-5V has 3 main settings.
+For ease of use, the DP-5V has just 2 settings.

 ### Quantization